 Here are some frequently asked questions about our Kuchen:

 Where can I purchase these kuchen?
 I have tried to get into stores where we do shows but unless a manager will give me freezer space, it is really hard to convince them to do so.
 Freezer space is so valuable and so limited, I have become thankful for the stores I am in–Minot and Bismarck are very difficult-because it is so congested with kuchen.
 Grand Forks was new to kuchen-it just isn’t up in this area.
-I have changed all of that as I am in 4 Hugo stores in Grand Forks.
-Fargo has been good to me also and it is large enough for more than one commercial kuchen baker.
-Jamestown is also congested with kuchen but I lucked out with White Drug by putting my own little freezer in the store.
-Doesn’t hurt when your husband works for White Drug either.
+I have changed all of that as I am in 2 Hugo stores in Grand Forks, ND.
+I am also located in Hugos in Jamestown, ND where it sells very well!
+Fargo has been good to me also and am located in Cash Wise off of 13th and it was my first retail store since 2006 and Fargo is large enough for more than one commercial kuchen baker.
+We are also located in Leevers in Devils Lake.

 How fresh are the kuchen?